codersmty/guides/high_performance_pg_queries.md

 ===================

 ####Improving query performance involves the following topics:
- 1. Types of indexes in PostgreSQL and their use cases.
+ 1. Knowing the types of indexes in PG and their use cases.
- 2. The execution plan for each of your queries using explain and analyze.
+ 2. Use Explan and Analyze to dig into query execution plans.
- 3. How to work with subsets of information before joining tables.
+ 3. Aggreation and subsets of tables beforing applying joins.
- 4. Retrieving only the information you need from your tuples.
+ 4. Be aware of retrieving only the columns you need from your tuples.

 Indexes in PostgreSQL